JosephLai241/shift/README.md

 If used without any optional flags, `shift` will target shifts recorded on the current day.

 You can search for recorded shifts on a different day, month, and/or year by including the `-d`, `-m`, and/or `-y` flags.
-Combine these flags in addition to `all` to narrow your search.
+Combine these flags to narrow your search.

 > ***NOTE:*** The `-d` flag accepts either a day of the week or a date.
 Type the entire day of the week, ie. Monday, or provide the date using the MM-DD-YYYY or MM/DD/YYYY format.